Abstract

 The Journey from Consumer to Investor: Designing a Financial AI Companion for Young Adults to Help With Sustainable Shopping, Saving, and Investing

-The emerging field of planetary health recognizes profound interconnections between our economic behaviors, ecosystem services such as clean water, air, soil, the climate crisis, and human health.
-As of 2024, Earth’s natural environment is being heavily degraded by the extractive business practices of companies that make many of the products and services we buy every day.
-The way we use our money to interact with companies - through shopping as consumers and saving / investing as investors - has an effect on the life-supporting biosphere we rely on to keep our planet inhabitable.
-In essence, from an ecological perspective, every financial action is either an investment decision to support more environmentally-friendly companies - or to support polluters.
-By democratizing financial markets, young adults can gain greater access and influence over where their money goes, enabling them to support sustainable and environmentally responsible companies.
+The emerging field of Planetary Health recognizes profound interconnections between our economic behaviors, ecosystem services (water, air, soil), the climate crisis, and human health.
+In essence, how we use money to interact with companies - through shopping, or saving and investing - impacts the life-supporting biosphere we depend on.
+From an ecological perspective, every financial action is either an investment to support more environmentally-friendly companies - or to support polluters.